-When the Royal Air Force is not on operations, it is training.
-The Training Specialisation offers a range of opportunities with a common aim of maximising the potential of RAF Personnel in order to ensure that the Service delivers its operational capabilities.
-Personnel Training Officers are engaged in a wide variety of roles from training management, through developing programmes that enhance human performance, to operationally vital employment in flying training development or parachute training for the UK’s Airborne Forces.
-Given the variety of roles within the Training Specialisation, Training Officers have opportunities to lead, develop and manage training on RAF and MOD Units throughout the UK, on overseas bases, and on exercises and operations around the world.
+The Training Specialisation offers a range of opportunities with an aim of maximising the potential of RAF personnel in order to ensure the Service delivers its operational capabilities.
+Training Officers are engaged in a wide variety of roles from providing specialist training advice & consultancy for individual & collective training, course design, governance & assurances through developing programmes that enhance human performance, to operationally vital employment in flying training development, parachute training for the UK’s Airborne Forces, Defence Survival Evade Resist Extract training and Force Development including adventurous training.